What is Sexual Harassment under Utah Law?

 How does Utah Law Prohibit Sexual Harassment?

-First, employers in Murray are often required to implement company policies regarding sexual conduct, which must be posted and visible to employees.
-Company polices might include such matters as contact information to be used in reporting sexual harassment, filing procedures, and remedial measures in the event that a claim is proven to be true.
+First, employers in Murray are often required to formulate company policies regarding sexual conduct, which must be posted and visible to employees.
+Company polices might include such matters as contact information to be used in reporting sexual harassment, filing policies, and remedial measures in the event that a claim is proven to be true.

 How can a Utah attorney help?

 A claim for sexual harassment may be difficult to investigate and prove without the proper expertise in the relevant areas of law.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-Because of this, working with a Murray attorney might be the best way to make sure that your claim is processed in a timely manner.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+Because of this, working with a Murray attorney may be the ideal way to make sure that your claim is processed in a timely manner.